Spark 2 introduced the concept of structured streaming, giving users the ability to process streams of unbounded data using higher level abstractions.

 This is an extremely powerful capability which allows data engineers to do streaming transformations and analytics over data as it is ingested, and potentially join and integrate this with batch data at rest.
 This can happen within Spark and potentially within Databricks so that ETL can take place in the same location as data analysis and data science activities.

-As the name implies, Structured Streams relies on a typed model, whereby we define the structure of our messages up front as a schema.
-In the example below, we have defined a simple order with an ID, a category, a value and a shopping type.
+As the name implies, Structured Streams relies on a typed model, whereby we define the structure of our messages upfront as a schema.
+In the example below, we have defined a simple order with an ID, a category, a value, and a shipping type.

 import org.apache.spark.sql.types._